pineapple-cash/nitrogen/README.md

 # Nitrogen Token Smart Contract

-Contained within this repo is the smart contract used to create the Nitrogen (NITRO) token.
+Contained within this repo is the smart contract used to create the Nitrogen ($NITRO) token.
+This token smart contract has some built-in features that are listed below.
+You can verify these features by viewing the source code of the token smart contract.
+- 3% Redistrubted to all token holders (based on trasnfers, buys, sells, etc)
+- 3% Added to all avaliable liquidty pairs (based on transfers, buys, sells, etc)

 ## Official Smart Contract Address